 Andy has worked for NatWest and RBS for 26 years.
 He has a background of delivering the banking needs of SME, Large Corporate and PLC clients and has operated across a range of sectors and geographies, including manufacturing, consumer industries and real estate.
 Andy ran the North East office of RBS between 2003 and 2006 where he repositioned the bank’s offering to the local market place.
 Between 2006 and 2011 he led the Bank’s Real Estate Finance team across the North of England and was heavily involved in redesigning the Bank’s real estate strategy.
 Since 2011 has been based in the West Midlands, responsible for delivering and growing the Bank’s reach and interactions across both NatWest and RBS brands.

 Sean is a Partner at Pinsent Masons LLP.
-He was co-opted as a Trustee in September 2015.
+He became a Trustee in 2015.
 The main focus of his work at Pinsent Masons is in health and safety.
 He is Secretary of the Health and Safety Lawyers Association and a Trustee and Director of the Construction Health and Safety Group, a charitable safety organisation for the construction industry.

-Michael is Reader in Transformational Change at Aston Business School, Aston University and was co-opted to the Board of Trustees in July 2015.
+Michael is Reader in Transformational Change at Aston Business School, Aston University and became a Trustee in 2015.
 He is passionate about Birmingham’s history and wants to celebrate the past and maintain the heritage that survives by making this legacy relevant to contemporary audiences for their enjoyment and education.
 To achieve this he brings his academic experience of working in a top-ranked business school.
 Aston University is a corporate partner and he is a direct link to colleagues and students, local and international.

 Executive Team for Trustees